-Plan 2050: Transportation.
+The Connecting Communities plan replaces the current plan, entitled Plan 2050: Transportation.
 People.
-Opportunity., adopted in September 2021, is the current version of the NJTPA's federally required LRTP.
-Updated every four years, the LRTP is a blueprint for long- range transportation planning and investment in the region.
+Opportunity. adopted in September 2021.
+Federal law requires the LRTP to provide a blueprint for long-range transportation planning and investment in the region.
 Only projects and needs identified by the LRTP are eligible for federal funding.